Ritika-a/Detection-of-Objects-in-a-Tunnel-Using-Deep-Learning/README.md

 4. Run the jupyter notebook.
 5. The test results, will be saved in a directory named "out" within the test_images directory.

  Note:If there is an error saying that it cannot find cy_yolo_findboxes, then you shoudld do the following.
 According to the darflow author thtrieu, you need to  build the Cython extensions.
-In order to do so, in the darkflow directory (where setup.py exists) run the following command 'python setup.py build_ext --inplace'.
+In order to do so, in the darkflow directory (where setup.py exists) run the following command 'python setup.py build_ext --inplace' from your terminal/command prompt.
 You will be able to see installations in the cython_utils directory.

  ### References
  1. Thtrieu.(2017)- Darkflow code . https://github.com/thtrieu/darkflow